 In August 2016, the New York State Public Service Commission (NYSPSC) adopted the Clean Energy Standard.1 Under this standard, 50 percent of New York State's electricity must come from renewable sources of energy by 2030, with 2.4 gigawatts (GW) of electricity generated by offshore wind.
 In January 2019, a plan was proposed that would require 70 percent of New York's electricity to come from renewable sources by 2030 and 100 percent renewable by 2040.
 As part of this plan, 9 GW of electricity must come from offshore wind by 2035.
 In July 2019, the Climate Leadership and Community Project Act (CLCPA) was signed into law; the CLCPA adopts a comprehensive climate and clean energy legislation and requires 9 GW of offshore energy by 2035.
 On July 21, 2020, New York's second offshore wind procurement was announced, under which procurement the New York State Energy Research and Development Authority (NYSERDA) sought up to 2,500 megawatts (MW) of offshore wind.
-On January 13, 2021, Empire's 1,260-MW EW 2 Project was announced as a winning bidder in the State's competitive solicitation for Offshore Wind Renewable Energy Certificate Purchase and Sale Agreement (PSA) on January 14, 2022.
-The
+On January 13, 2021, Empire's 1,260-MW EW 2 Project was announced as a winning bidder in the State's competitive solicitation for Offshore Wind Renewable Energy Certificates.
+Governor Hochul announced that Empire Offshore Wind LLC and NYSERDA entered into the Offshore Wind Renewable Energy Certificate Purchase and Sale Agreement (PSA) on January 14, 2022.
+The PSA requires Empire to design, obtain permits and approvals for, build and operate the Project and to sell the Offshore Renewable Energy Certificates generated to NYSERDA.